AlexanderAKM/Multimodal/README.md

 - I don't quite see the point in the above (although it is interesting).
 Rather, we could do **feature visualization**!!
     - They only show the distribution of significant units in the respective layers, but it would be way cooler if we
     - actually visualized it.
 This would be similar to fMRI!
+- Our paper should focus more on *AI alignment* and how we approach this through *neuralignment*.
+    - If we manage to show these specializations in the architecture, that is quite a find for interpretability of the model.